-Sara Nordin joined White & Case's Brussels office in 2008 and continues to be a member of the EU practice and the global international trade practice while currently being based in Hong Kong.
+Sara Nordin joined White & Case's Brussels office in 2008, was based in our Hong Kong office in 2010-2014, and continues to be a senior associate member of the global international trade practice while currently being based primarily in Geneva.

 With respect to EU and US trade and customs law, Sara has expertise relating to a broad range of issues concerning antidumping and countervailing duty, classification, origin, valuation, marking, entry procedures, preferential trade regimes and security standards.
-She has advised clients supplying goods and services on the EU and US markets on various aspects of environmental regulations, regulatory compliance and product safety standards (including GMO regulation in the EU and its Member States).
+She has advised clients supplying goods and services on the EU and US markets on various aspects of environmental regulations, regulatory compliance, product safety standards (including GMO regulation in the EU and its Member States) and intellectual property regimes (including Geographical Indications).
 Sara also provides regular advice on various trade, customs and institutional matters in relation to existing EU and US free trade agreements, as well as free trade agreements under EU negotiation.
 She participates in ongoing industry consultations on drafting proposals for the modernized EU customs code.

 While practicing law in Brussels, Sara also developed expertise relating to mergers and acquisitions and general competition law, with emphasis on the Nordic market.
 In this regard, she has been involved in European Commission proceedings relating to merger notifications and alleged cartel offences.

 She has also represented clients before the CIT, ITC and other US government entities, as well as the European Commission.

 Prior to joining White & Case, Sara worked for a New York law firm, specializing in international trade litigation and customs compliance matters.
 She has also worked as a trainee with the Trade Directorate-General of the European Commission.